- Off road parking

 - Broadband / WiFi

 This cosy Cornwall cottage is attached to the owners' house in a quiet residential street of individual houses, in the Cornish village of Tywardreath, near Fowey.
-All on one level, this Tywardreath cottage has wide doorways and an open plan living area.
-The en-suite bathroom has a walk-in Jacuzzi bath with a seat, also suitable for the less mobile.
-Outside this Tywardreath cottage there is a paved patio area with garden seating, an ideal spot to catch some Cornish sunshine.
+All on one level, this Tywardreath cottage has an open plan living area consisting of a kitchen, dining area and sitting area, and the en-suite bathroom has a walk-in Jacuzzi bath.
+Outside this Tywardreath cottage there is a paved area with garden seating, an ideal spot to catch some Cornish sunshine.
 This Cornwall cottage is well positioned to take full advantage of the local beaches together with the magical scenery of Du Maurier country.
 Historic Fowey, with its restaurants, bistros, galleries and individual shops, is only 3 miles away and can be reached by bus from this Tywardreath cottage as can the lively city of Truro.
 The Eden Project is a short distance away as are numerous NT houses and gardens, golf, horse riding and an extensive range of watersports.
 The sandy beach at Par is less than a mile away and Tywardreath village has a good range of small village shops and the welcoming village pub has open fires and good Cornish ales.
 A warm and cosy cottage with easy access to a range of visitor attractions.

 All ground floor.
 One double bedroom (zip/link - can be twin on request) with en-suite walk-in Jacuzzi bath with seat, shower over, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area with sofa bed.

 Gas central heating.
 Combi microwave oven and grill, fridge, TV with Freeview, DVD, iPod dock, WiFi, selection of books and games.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
-Patio area to front with furniture.
+Small paved area with garden seat.
 Sorry, no pets and no smoking.
 Shops and pubs 10 mins walk.
+Note: Jacuzzi bath accessed via one step up.

 - Last minute